 A dedicated server is just that – it’s your own physical server in a data centre somewhere.
 It is truly a server just for you.
 This is the most expensive in terms of cost of ownership as you’re essentially leasing an entire physical server.
 Before the advent of Cloud hosting, this was the top-tier way of hosting and had a price tag to match.

-However, cloud hosting is quickly superseding using a dedicated server, simply because cloud hosting, for the money, is the most flexible and safe choice.
+However, cloud hosting is quickly superseding using a dedicated server, simply because cloud hosting, for the money, is the most flexible, powerful and safe choice.

 Don’t Worry About Mobile Devices